NYULibraries/sdr-documentation/accessioning-workflow.md

 find . -name "*.shp" > ~/Desktop/east_view_files.txt
 # this saves the result to a text file, which makes it easy to see how many shapefiles exist
 ```
 The above process is just one way to determine how many layers exist in a collection.
-You could also count these manually, or view the list of files in Finder hit ``command+c`` and then paste the result into a spreadsheet.
+You could also count these manually, or view the list of files in Finder, select them all, then hit ``command+c`` and then paste the result into a spreadsheet.

-## 2. Creating Repository Records / "Minting Handles"
+## 2a.
+Creating Repository Records / "Minting Handles"

 Once the number of items in a given collection is determined, the next step is to "mint" the requisite number of IDs from the FDA.
 SDR assets span two different collections on the FDA, both located within the [Division of Libraries]("https://archive.nyu.edu/handle/2451/14821") community.
 They are:
  - [Spatial Data Repository]("https://archive.nyu.edu/handle/2451/33902") `dspace id: 651`